| The history of Kozhikode has two storylines. One, propagated by those

 Translated from original

-Arun Dev Vellore
+article Arun Dev Vellore

 MBBS (Calicut) MRCP